Use of the Mean Time Between Failure Calculation

-Track Mean Time Between Failure from your EAM system with our FREE Spreadsheet
+Track Mean Time Between Failure from your EAM system with our FREE Calculator (in Excel)

-Want to skip the MTBF intro and start getting reliability insights right away with our FREE MTBF Calculator Spreadsheet?
+Want to skip the MTBF intro and start getting reliability insights right away with our FREE MTBF Calculator?
 Scroll to the bottom and download!

 Managing the Mean Time Between Failures (MTBF) of your equipment is one of the most basic yet effective approaches to measure performance, identify bad actors and drive reliability improvement programs.
 Typically represented in years, months, or days, MTBF measures the average length of time that an asset has operated without interruption.
 The metric provides key insights to help drive tactics to ensure assets are operating to their fullest potential at the optimal cost profile and should be part of any maintenance and reliability professional’s toolkit.